Estimated reading time: 20 minutes

 We do that now because you never know if some fluke happens and the bill doesn’t go through.

-Some might forget to move money to your chequing account, which we did once.
+Some might forget to move money to their chequing account, which we did once.

-Because of this, our investment company hit us with insufficient funds and charged us a fee, as did our bank.
+As a result, our investment company notified us of insufficient funds and charged us a fee, as did our bank.

 It was depressing because the fees were ridiculous, but it was our fault.

-Thankfully, when I talked to our bank, I discovered that our overdraft was removed when we modified our bank accounts.
+Thankfully, when I spoke with our bank, I discovered that our overdraft had been removed when we updated our bank accounts.

 Since we discovered that our bank accounts could be frozen if one of us died and we were not named on the budget, we had that changed immediately.

-The bank forgot to add our overdraft protection and took the non-sufficient charges off.
+The bank forgot to add our overdraft protection and waived the non-sufficient funds charges.
 Phew.

-Just remember if you don’t pay your bills on time, that interest rate hikes because of your lack of organization will cost you.
+Just remember, if you don’t pay your bills on time, the interest rate hikes because of your lack of organization will cost you.

 Over time, an interest rate hike can amount to hundreds or even thousands of dollars based on what you owe, including late payment fees.